bhauman/lein-figwheel/README.md

 can see code and CSS changes take place in real time on your phone and in your laptop browser simultaneously.

+#### Respects dependencies

+Figwheel will not load a file that has not been required.
+It will also respond well to new requirements and dependency tree changes.

+#### Calculates minimal reload set

+Figwheel does its best to only reload what needs to be reloaded.
+This minimizes the surface area of dynamically reloaded code, which in turn should increase the stability of the client environment.

 ## Quick Start

 Make sure you have the [latest version of leinigen installed](https://github.com/technomancy/leiningen#installation).